Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Introduction

-Therefore, in this paper, we propose a novel data curation pipeline and introduce \textit{Psyche-R1} that integrates empathy, domain-specific expertise, and reasoning capabilities.
-Specifically, to construct a high-quality training corpus, we design a comprehensive data synthesis pipeline that first generates psychological questions from various resources.
-Afterward, we apply chain-of-thought (CoT) prompting to generate initial detailed rationale for each question, followed by an iterative prompt-rationale optimization process, aiming to enhance both the coherence of the reasoning and its alignment with the corresponding questions.
-In parallel, we synthesize 73k empathetic dialogues to support affective understanding.
-Then, we adopt a multi-LLM cross-selection strategy to categorize questions into challenging and non-challenging subsets based on their inferred complexity.
-The non-challenging subset is used for supervised fine-tuning (SFT) to enhance empathetic response generation and domain knowledge, while the challenging subset is utilized for training with group relative policy optimization (GRPO) to improve the model's reasoning capabilities, with both jointly contributing to the development of \textit{Psyche-R1}.
-Experimental results on a range of psychological benchmarks, including knowledge assessment, case-based analysis, and empathy evaluation, demonstrate the effectiveness of \textit{Psyche-R1}, where 7B \textit{Psyche-R1} significantly outperforms models of similar scale and achieves competitive performance relative to substantially larger models such as DeepSeek-R1.
+Therefore, in this paper, we introduce \logopsyche\textit{Psyche-R1} that integrates empathy, domain-specific expertise, and reasoning capabilities.
+To construct a high-quality training corpus, we design a comprehensive data synthesis pipeline that integrates modified empathetic dialogues derived from authentic sources, which capture diverse and empathetic expressions, with knowledge-centric question-answer pairs that encapsulate psychological expertise.
+Specifically, we apply chain-of-thought (CoT) prompting to generate an initial detailed rationale for each question, followed by an iterative prompt-rationale optimization process, aiming to enhance both the coherence of the reasoning and its alignment with the corresponding questions.
+In parallel, we synthesize 73k empathetic dialogues drawn from diverse social media sources to strengthen affective understanding and emotional support.
+To enhance reasoning, we adopt a multi-LLM cross-selection strategy to categorize questions into challenging and non-challenging subsets based on their inferred complexity.
+The non-challenging subset is used for supervised fine-tuning (SFT) to enhance empathetic response generation and domain knowledge, while the challenging subset is utilized for training with group relative policy optimization (GRPO) to improve the model's reasoning capabilities, with both jointly contributing to the development of the \textit{Psyche-R1}.
+Experimental results on a range of psychological benchmarks, including knowledge assessment, case-based analysis, and empathy evaluation, demonstrate the effectiveness of our model, where 7B \textit{Psyche-R1} significantly outperforms models of similar scale and achieves competitive performance relative to substantially larger models such as \texttt{DeepSeek-R1}.